-(G)I-DLE open up their year-long hiatus, musical identity and first full-length album ‘I Never Die’
+(G)I-DLE on their year-long hiatus, musical identity and first full-length album ‘I Never Die’

 Over the past year, the members of (G)I-DLE took the opportunity to explore their capabilities as individuals through a variety of ventures, from solo releases, to acting, to emceeing.
 Members Minnie, Yuqi and Shuhua also returned to their respective home countries of Thailand, China and Taiwan.

 The girls take the time to reflect on their break, and how they have grown over their burgeoning career.
-“We kept on trying new styles, practiced endlessly even during our times off,” recounted Yuqi.
+“We kept on trying new styles, and practiced endlessly even during our times off,” recounted Yuqi.
 “Because I believe that there is no limit to a human being, I am continuing to try to find the best version of myself.”
 Meanwhile, Minnie shares that she has gained a greater sense of self-confidence over the years.

 The quintet also note youngest member Shuhua’s growth, with their leader explaining that she has matured the most since their debut.
 “I think all the stages and performances I’ve experienced since our debut have helped me incredibly,” says Shuhua, who shares that she spent much of the group’s break practicing and taking lessons.
 “I [also] think I am the member who has become more passionate and has changed the most.”